Kentucky: Cell phone laws, legislation

 Rep. Tom Riner, sponsor of HB 415, said after it became law: “If citizens knew all the obstacles facing its passage, they would agree that the final passage of HB 415 was nothing short of a miracle.”
 Riner, D-Louisville, said the law was “guaranteed to save lives.”

 Rep. Jody Richards, D-Bowling Green, saw his HB 43 clear the House Transportation Committee on Jan.
 26, 2010, and then the full House on Feb.
 4. The House vote was 80-16 with all opposition coming from Republicans.
-The text-messaging plan now goes to the Senate.
+The text-messaging plan went on to the Senate.

 Rep. Keith Hall, D-Phelps, was opposed to HB 43 until the night before the vote.
 That’s when his wife was involved in a serious accident while distracted by her ringing cell phone.
 “That’ll give you an epiphany,” he told the House the next day.
 “That’ll give you a wake-up call.”
 Hall voted yes.